-- 1. DAABHS/MidSOUTH will conduct periodic assessments to determine training needs. - 2.
+- 1. DAABHS/MidSOUTH will continue to conduct periodic assessments to determine training needs. - 2.
 Provide year round prevention trainings and annual statewide prevention conference. - 3.
-Prevention Certification/Workforce Development Collaborate with the Arkansas Prevention Certification Board (APCB) to recruit more prevention providers into the certification process. - 4.
-Provide trainings to increase the capacity and competency of Arkansas' substance abuse prevention workforce and other stakeholders to effectively plan, implement, evaluate and sustain prevention programs and strategies. - 5.
+Prevention Certification/Workforce Development Collaborate with the Arkansas Prevention Certification Board (APCB) to recruit more prevention providers into the certification process. - Provide trainings to increase the capacity and competency of Arkansas' substance abuse prevention workforce and other stakeholders to effectively plan, implement, evaluate and sustain prevention programs and strategies. - 5.
 Provide training and technical assistance to enhance workforce knowledge of and capacity to implement evidence based programs and environmental prevention strategies. - 6.
 Develop/identify standardized prevention training to establish a common prevention knowledge base and shared interests across behavioral health sectors and disciplines. - 7.
 Provide periodic trainings on Strategic Prevention Framework process and both SAPST and SAPST TOT with fidelity to providers and other prevention stakeholders. - 8.
-Regularly evaluate community needs, successes, and challenges. - 9.
-DAABHS/MidSOUTH will partner with Criminal Justice Institute to provide training on Naloxone to all first responders, school resource officers, and other community stakeholders.
+Regularly evaluate community needs, successes, and challenges.